 - On the other hand, his untapped wellspring of violent anger toward his mother has been a part of his character from his first focus episode, Season 1's "Bringing Up Buster," and in "The One Where Michael Leaves" Michael takes him fairly seriously when he hints that he might kill her ("Maybe Buster killed her already").
 In "Good Grief" we find out that the family has been lying to keep him happy since childhood because of the destruction he can wreak when especially upset.
 The show is not oblivious to the risk inherent in arming such an unstable person with a hook or an oversized prosthetic, his breakdown in Season 4 was an obvious homage to Psycho, and by the end of the season he has not only beaten Herbert Love badly enough to put him in a coma but is the prime suspect in the murder of Lucille Austero, whom he blames for turning Lucille against him.

-- Now played straight as of the Season 5 finale, where it's revealed that not only did he kill his own grandmother, but also Lucille Austero.
+- Zig-Zagged throughout Season 5, but ultimately played straight by the finale, where it's revealed that not only did he kill his own grandmother (albeit in childhood and by accident), but also Lucille Austero.

 - Sanity Slippage: After Lucille is sent to prison in Season 4.

 - Spoiled Sweet: Out of all the Bluth, Buster is the most sheltered and pampered, but is also the nicest and well-meaning.
 Of course this is quite downplayed in that Lucile doesn't exactly spoil Buster, but rather keeps Buster from learning to take care of himself so she can keep him under her control.